The-Nexo-Network/Nexo-Playa/README.md

 Find a diverse group of people that are or have been taking public action towards the improvement of peoples lives.
 These people will live in Playa del Carmen and would like to make faster change in their own lives as well in the community.
 These people would be the first contributors to The Nexo Network.

 ## Step 2 - Empower the Contributors
-Before structuring any organization it would be great with we can setup some basic projects that would eventually fall under Nexo Services.
+Before structuring any organization it would be great with we can setup some basic projects that would eventually fall under [Nexo Services] (https://github.com/dennisvdheijden/The-Nexo-Network/wiki/The-Nexo-Network).
 Empower these contributors to setup their service business and experiment with voting power by concencus and arranging money flow in the most simplest way possible.

 ## Step 3 - From Contrubutors to Members
 When the first service businesses and projects are setup and running and there is a monthly contribution to "The Nexo Fund" that is going in the direction of 10,000 pesos we should start formalizing the structure.
 Contributors should become members and people should really get to know and trust each-other so maybe a long weekend together to set a base of trust and circling around by peoples homes to get a feeling of who a person really is, might be a good start.
 Since we will go very personal in step 4.
 Better get to know each-other well.